 They can learn that sometimes the quietest person in the room has the most insightful to say.
-And that while they may not like to be called out in a crowd to speak, they do like opportunities to not have to fight others in a group to speak, but instead raise their hand and give their input.
+And that while they may not like to be called out in a crowd to speak, they do like opportunities to raise their hand and give their input.

 Extroverts can also learn that just because someone doesn’t appear friendly or cringes when you hug them, that they actually can be a kind and warm person.
-Keep asking them to grab coffee or lunch because eventually they’ll say yes and you both will be blessed by it.
+Keep asking them to grab coffee or lunch.
+Eventually they’ll say yes and you both will be blessed by it.

-The point is: extroverts can learn the benefits of a quiet and peaceful life from introverts, that it’s okay to say no, and that they will be blessed by spending more time alone with God.
+The point is: extroverts can learn the benefits of a quiet and peaceful life from introverts.
+They can learn that’s its okay to say no, and that they will be blessed by spending more time alone with God.

-Introverts can learn how to stretch ourselves with our schedules from those friendly extroverts, how to initiate conversations and friendships, and yes, even give an occasionally hug or two.
+Introverts can learn how to stretch ourselves with our schedules from those friendly extroverts.
+We can learn how to initiate conversations and friendships, and yes, even give an occasionally hug or two.